 Glasgow Requiem: The Well

-This October, Aproxima begins a major new chapter in its Glasgow Requiem programme with The Well - a project that reawakens the ancient 13th century well hidden within Glasgow Cathedral.
+This October, Aproxima began a major new chapter in its Glasgow Requiem programme with The Well - a project that reawakens the ancient 13th century well hidden within Glasgow Cathedral.

 Once central to Glasgow’s foundation story, the well has lain dormant for centuries in the Cathedral’s crypt.
 Long associated with healing, pilgrimage and renewal, it is now being